 Gasp!
 The long slog of completing the first draft of my next crime fiction novel, my 7th, is done.

-The beginning is great, the middle probably sags like a hammock, and the end is sketchy, but my relief is enormous.
+The beginning is great, the middle probably sags like a hammock, and the end is sketchy, but my joy at writing the end is enormous.
 I like my characters, the hotshot Bakersfield Sheriff’s detective, and the village patrol officer.
 They form part of the ensemble of characters who were with me in the first two novels in the series set in the tranquil California mountain town where I so lived happily for 20 years.
 Writing about living there, the people, all my friends, the local landmarks and the big issues, allowed me to trip down memory lane.
-My first dog, Lily, and then Lissy, got to recall the paths in the Los Padres Forest we walked on every day.
+My first dog, Lily, and now Lissy, got to recall the paths in the Los Padres Forest we walked on every day.

 Especially now with the existential dread of a pandemic hovering over us.
 The numbers are up in the nation’s capital, though they’re smaller in number compared to what my friends in the US are coping with.
 In California, fire is an ever-present danger on the existential scale, and nobody is forgetting the inevitable earthquake.

 But today, I’m happy.
 If I could I jump in the air and click my heels.
 That’s joy at writing The End.